 • The Family Law Court decides the amount using a calculator that follows guidelines outlined in SC § 43-5-580(b) or a modified amount due to factors the calculator does not take into consideration.

-Child Support: Calculated Amount
+Non-Guideline SC Child Support:

 - Educational expenses for the child or children or the spouse, including those incurred for private, parochial, or trade schools, or other secondary schools, or post-secondary education where there is tuition or related costs.